Brownsville, Texas: Government

 Brownsville has a council–manager government.
 The mayor and a six-member city commission are selected in nonpartisan elections.
 Four members are elected from geographic districts; the remaining two members are elected at-large.
 Since Brownsville is the county seat of Cameron County, many county offices are in Brownsville.
 The city's public library system has two branches.
 The primary law enforcement agency for the city is the Brownsville Police Department.
 The Brownsville Fire Department has nine stations around the city; its central office is located on the eastern side of the city.

 Most of Brownsville is represented by two county commissioners of the five-member Commissioners' Court (one member, the County Judge, represents all of Cameron County).
 County offices are partisan; the Democratic and Republican Parties hold primaries in March of the year that their office term expires.

 The City of Brownsville falls under two Texas House of Representatives districts.
 Each representative has a two-year term and is elected in the same manner as other partisan elected officials.
-The elected representatives include, District 37: Alex Dominguez (D) (since 2019), and District 38: Eddie Lucio, III (D) (since 2007).
-Brownsville is represented by Texas Senatorial District 27, the incumbent senator is Eddie Lucio Jr. (D) (since 1991).
+The elected representatives include, District 37: Alex Dominguez (D) (since 2019), and District 38: Erin Gámez (D) (since 2021).
+Brownsville is represented by Texas Senatorial District 27, the incumbent senator is Morgan LaMantia (D) (since 2023).
 This city is represented by Texas's 34th congressional district.
 The incumbent Representative is Vicente Gonzalez (D) (since 2023).

 The city holds several federal office buildings.
 The United States Postal Service operates post offices in Brownsville.
 Downtown Brownsville is served by the Old Federal Courthouse; it is now used as a City Hall.
 The National Weather Service operates an office and a Nexrad weather radar site in east Brownsville.
 They provide forecasts and radar coverage for Deep South Texas and the adjacent coastal waters.
 Other federal building located within the city limits of Brownsville include: Social Security Administration and the Reynaldo G. Garza – Filemon B. Vela United States Courthouse.
 Military buildings and battle sites include the Brownsville Armed Forces Reserve Center (AFRC) host units from the United States Army Reserve and the Texas Army National Guard, and the Reserve Officers' Training Corps (ROTC).